Skip to content

 1. Form an alliance

 Ayu was Malaysian and had the respect and a strong relationship with everybody who didn’t want me there.
-This is where having a strong connection with the team (even if it is only one person to start with), an excellent written strategy, and a quality plan come in!
+This is where having a solid connection with the team (even if it is only one person to start with), an excellent written strategy, and a quality plan come in!

 2. Alter your communication methods